ibm-cloud-docs/security-compliance/tutorials/monitor-ibm-customer-collector-vm.md

 2. Give your collector a meaningful name and description.
 For example, `ibm-cloud-collector`.
 3. Click **Next**.
 4. Select **Customer** to install the collector on your organization's infrastructure.
 5. **UBI** is selected as the default container **image type**.
+Alternatively, you can choose **Ubuntu**.

    Universal Base Images (UBI) are OCI-compliant container-based operating system images.
 They cannot be used with Windows OS.

-6. Alternatively, you can choose **Ubuntu**.

 Ubuntu images are disk-images that are designed to run on the Ubuntu OS.
 Ubuntu images are not compliant with the Federal Information Processing Standards (FIPS).
 7. For **Endpoint type**, select **Public**.
 To allow the collector to use a private IP that is accessible only through the IBM Cloud private network, choose **Private**.
 8. Click **Create**.